hannotify/hanno.codes/_drafts/java-26.md

 #### More Information

-For more information on this feature, read [JEP 530](https://openjdk.org/jeps/530) or the [full feature description](https://hanno.codes/2024/09/17/java-23-has-arrived/#jep-455-primitive-types-in-patterns-instanceof-and-switch-preview) from a previous article.
+For more information on this feature, read [JEP 530](https://openjdk.org/jeps/530).

 ## Deprecations